 The tickets available are more expensive for visitors than for Cubans, but they are still usually cheaper than taking the bus, while on the main route first-class offers affordable comfort for most visitors, although there aren't any sleeping compartments on this overnight route.

 There are two main companies that operate the majority of the bus network in Cuba.
 Viazul has a fleet of modern buses that are mostly used by visitors to the country, and each has a bathroom on board and air conditioning.
 These buses are affordable for visitors but are not usually used by the locals because of the currency exchange that means that they are rather more expensive for those paying in Cuban Pesos.

-The firm that operates the most of the routes used by locals in Cuba, and the widest network of long distance routes is Astro, and their prices are a fair amount cheaper than Viazul.
-The drawback is that the fleet of Chinese made buses isn't as reliable as that run by Viazul, and there are no bathrooms on board.
+The firm that operates most of the routes used by locals in Cuba, and the widest network of long-distance routes is Astro, and its prices are a fair amount cheaper than Viazul.
+The drawback is that the fleet of Chinese made buses isn't as reliable as that run by Viazul, and there are no bathrooms onboard.
 You will also find that there are plenty of local bus routes usually operated by small firms and covering a relatively small area, and these will usually be running with buses imported from Eastern Europe that are often several decades old.

 The collectivo is one of the typical transport methods in the Caribbean, Central America and some parts of South America, and in Cuba as well it is a very convenient way of getting around.
 These will usually be cars that will run between two towns, and will then take you to a particular place such as a hotel or hostel in your destination.
 Prices are usually affordable but make sure you negotiate as the opening price will usually be well above what the locals will pay, while it is also worth noting that the collectivo will wait until all seats are full before starting the journey.